pureooze/pureooze.github.io/src/blog/posts/2025-10-07-memory-bank-labels-in-html.md

 Sometimes the default accessible name is inaccurate and a separate label needs to be provided to give users accurate context.
 In these situations labels can help.

-For example imagine if the `<button>` in the code above needed to have `X` as its accessible text.
+Imagine if the `<button>` in the code above needed to have `X` as its text.
 This is not very informative to screen reader users and we need a better way to indicate what this button does.
-There are also many elements that do not have default accessible names, so we need to provide labels for them to give context to users.
+There are also many elements that do not have default accessible names, so we may need to provide labels for them as well.

 ## Labeling Elements
 The `title` [attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Global_attributes/title) contains text to provide advisory information related to its target element.
 This information is often presented to users through a tooltip and read by **some** screen readers.
 Note that `title` is a [global attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Global_attributes) so it is avaliable on all HTML elements.